Loveless (manga): Manga

 Written and illustrated by Yun Kōga, Loveless appears as a serial in Japanese magazine Monthly Comic Zero Sum, where it has been serialized since May 2002.
 The chapters are collected into tankōbon and published by Ichijinsha.
 Thirteen tankōbon have been released so far, with the first being published on July 1, 2002, and the thirteenth released on July 25, 2017.

 Tokyopop licensed Loveless for an English-language release in North America.
 The first volume was published on February 7, 2006, and the eighth was released on September 1, 2008; Tokyopop then went out of business.
 In October 2011, Viz Media announced that they had acquired the license and would continue publishing the series from volume 9.
 Volume 13 was released on June 12, 2018.
 The series is also licensed in Australia and New Zealand by Madman Entertainment, in France by Soleil Manga, in Germany by Egmont Manga & Anime, in Italy by J-POP, in Russia by Comics Factory, and in Brazil by NewPOP.

 Volume list

 Light novel

-A light novel Loveless – Ephemeral Bonds written by Natsui Aya and illustrated by Yun Kōga.
-It was published last July in Iris magazine, published by Ichijinsha, the original Loveless publisher.
+A light novel Loveless – Ephemeral Bonds was written by Natsui Aya and illustrated by Yun Kōga.
+It was published in July 2008 in Iris magazine by Ichijinsha, the original Loveless publisher.